Unleash/unleash/website/docs/reference/strategy-constraints.md

 Can you map their common feature into an [Unleash context](../reference/unleash-context) property instead and set the constraint on that?
 If they're beta testers, how about using a `betaTester` property?
 And likewise, for premium members, you could check to see if their `membership` is `premium`?
 And if they're employees, maybe you're better off checking whether their user ID ends with `@yourcompany.tld`?

-The **reason** why you should try and keep value lists small has to do with Unleash's evaluation model: Because Unleash's server-side SDKs fetch the full feature toggle configuration from Unleash, every value that you add to that constraint value list will increase the payload size.
+The **reason** why you should try and keep value lists small has to do with Unleash's evaluation model: Because Unleash's server-side SDKs fetch the full feature flag configuration from Unleash, every value that you add to that constraint value list will increase the payload size.
 For small numbers, this isn't an issue, but as the list grows, so will the payload, and so will the time and processing power used by the SDK to evaluate the feature.

 ## Incompatibilities and undefined behavior {#incompatibilities}

 It's important that you use an up-to-date client SDK if you're using the advanced constraint operators introduced in Unleash 4.9.
 If your client SDK does not support the new operators, we cannot guarantee how it'll react.
 As a result, you may see different behavior across applications.

 If you use the new constraints with old SDKs, here's how it'll affect _some_ of the SDKs (the list is not exhaustive):
-- The Node.js and Go client SDKs will ignore the new constraints completely: the constraints will not affect the toggle's status.
+- The Node.js and Go client SDKs will ignore the new constraints completely: the constraints will not affect the flag's status.
-- The Python client SDK will evaluate the toggle to false, as it cannot evaluate the constraint successfully.
+- The Python client SDK will evaluate the flag to false, as it cannot evaluate the constraint successfully.
 - The .NET, Ruby, and PHP SDKs raise exceptions if the provided operator is not `IN` or `NOT_IN`.

 Please inspect the [SDK compatibility table to see which version of your preferred SDK introduced support for this feature](../reference/sdks/index.md#strategy-constraints).